wallnerryan/pwx-app-catalog/README.md

 Defaulting container name to portworx.
 Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 126 waiting for portworx....
 Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 126 waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 126 waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 126 waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 126 waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 126 waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 1 waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 1 waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 1 waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. command terminated with exit code 1 waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. waiting for portworx....
-Defaulting container name to portworx.
-Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod. waiting for portworx....
-Defaulting container name to portworx.
 Use 'kubectl describe pod/portworx-nfj5c -n kube-system' to see all of the containers in this pod.